divyasoneji/divyasoneji/README.md

 # Hello, I'm Divya Soneji 👋

 Welcome to my GitHub profile!
 I'm a Software Engineer at Fugro with 3 years of experience in developing scalable web and desktop applications.
-I'm proficient in C#, .NET, TypeScript, React, and Python,and am committed to delivering high-quality solutions.
+I'm proficient in C#, .NET, TypeScript, React, and Python, and am committed to delivering high-quality solutions.
 I hold a Bachelor’s degree in Computer Science from Simon Fraser University.
 With 3 years of experience in the industry, I'm strongly passionate about continuous learning and creating impactful and reliable software.

 ---